Tell us the truth about your infertility treatment experience!

 But how accurate are IVF success rate calculators and what should you bear in mind before using one?

-IVF success rate calculator – tested
+IVF success rate calculators – tested

 In order to test these calculators fairly, we have come up with three different test subjects who we will run through each of the IVF success rate calculators.
 Let us introduce you to: